-Prerequisites: ENG 119, BIO 240, BIO 250, BIO 295, PSY 101, DT 130, NUR 110, NUR 112, NUR 114, NUR 116, NUR 118, NUR 119, NUR 210, NUR 212, SOC 100, Admission to the Nursing Program Corequisites: NUR 214, NUR 216 delegation, team building, ethical, and legal concerns facing today's nurse.
-Emphasis is on the student evolving into the role of professional nurse with responsibility for prioritizing nursing actions and judgments related to the delivery of safe and effective client care in a variety of settings.
-The course is organized according to the associate degree graduate outcomes of Human Flourishing, Nursing Judgment, Professional Identity, and Spirit of Inquiry with supporting integrating concepts and core values described by the National League for Nursing (NLN).
-Additionally, Quality and Safety Education for Nurses (QSEN) competencies are addressed.
+Prerequisites: ENG 119, BIO 240, BIO 250, BIO 295, PSY 101, DT 130, NUR 110, NUR 112, NUR 114, NUR 116, NUR 118, NUR 119, NUR 210, NUR 212, SOC 100, Admission to the Nursing Program Corequisites: NUR 214, NUR 216

+This course focuses on the successful transition of the graduate student nurse into safe clinical practice as a professional nurse.
+This course prepares students with the necessary NCLEX preparatory skills.
+It also highlights management and leadership issues impacting health care today.
+Emphasis is on the student evolving into the role of professional nurse with responsibility for prioritizing nursing actions and judgments related to the delivery of safe and effective client care.